The Iroquois New York

 Bathrooms, clad in black and white marble, have large showers fronted by clear glass doors.
 Suites are spacious enough to hold a small business meeting.

 Surroundings: We love this block.
-Almost high-rise free, it contains six stylish hotels, clubs galore (Harvard, Penn, Mariners) and appealing architecture straight out of a black-and-white movie or a Wee Gee photograph.
+Almost high-rise free, it contains several stylish hotels, clubs galore (Harvard, Penn, Mariners) and appealing architecture straight out of a black-and-white movie or a Wee Gee photograph.
 Times Square and the Theater District, Grand Central Station, Bryant Park and the New York Public library are nearby.
 Rockefeller Center, the Empire State Building, Fifth Avenue shopping and Macy’s are only slightly further afield.
 Subways are several blocks away; bus stops are steps away.

-Back story: The Algonquin had Dorothy Parker and the Vicious Circle, but the Iroquois had cool, ie: James Dean, who lived here from 1951 to ‘52, before the Frette sheets – and Rebel without a Cause.
-In less palmy days, the hotel restaurant was the memorabilia-filled James Dean bar.
+The Algonquin had Dorothy Parker and the Vicious Circle, but the Iroquois had cool, ie: James Dean, who lived here from 1951 to ‘52, before the Frette sheets – and Rebel without a Cause.
+In less palmy days, the Lobby Bar was the memorabilia-filled James Dean bar.
+Following the 1997 renovation, the photos, Playbills and autographs landed in the James Dean Suite (room 803), now just a memory.
+If you’re a fan, console yourself at www.jamesdeangallery.com.
+The Clash also stayed at the Iroquois and are said to have written Rock the Casbah while here.

 Keep in mind: Closet space is minimal.
 Back rooms sometimes hear the hum of the generator next door at the Sofitel.